 What is the project and why is it important?

 Approximately 80% of marine debris comes from land-based sources, with food and beverage packaging making up the largest component of that debris.
 These food and beverage containers can enter the marine environment in a number of ways: through ineffective or improper waste management, intentional or accidental littering, and through stormwater runoff.
 Once in the marine environment, litter is not just an eyesore, but can damage habitats, harm wildlife through entanglement and ingestion, and have negative economic impacts on coastal communities.

-CWF’s ReThink Disposable project is implementing a multifaceted campaign to educate and engage local food businesses, institutional food services, restaurant customers, and the general public about the problem of marine debris and how the reduction of disposables can help.
-CWF is working with over 12 local San Francisco Bay Area businesses to conduct audits and come up with non-disposable alternatives and strategies to reduce the use of single-use food and beverage packaging.
-Each business is provided with display materials to help educate customers, including window decals, posters, table tents, and signage for disposable items.
-In addition, CWF is conducting outreach about the project and the benefits of reducing disposables to local restaurant associations, business associations, and business improvement districts.
-To expand outreach to the general public, CWF is distributing educational materials about the project directly to approximately 30,000 households through a field canvas.
+CWF’s ReThink Disposable project implemented a multifaceted campaign to educate and engage local food businesses, institutional food services, restaurant customers, and the general public about the problem of marine debris and how the reduction of disposables can help.
+CWF worked with over 12 local San Francisco Bay Area businesses to conduct audits and come up with non-disposable alternatives and strategies to reduce the use of single-use food and beverage packaging.
+Each business was provided with display materials to help educate customers, including window decals, posters, table tents, and signage for disposable items.
+In addition, CWF conducted outreach about the project and the benefits of reducing disposables to local restaurant associations, business associations, and business improvement districts.
+To expand outreach to the general public, CWF distributed educational materials about the project directly to approximately 30,000 households through a field canvas.

-To measure the impacts of the project, CWF is developing a monitoring strategy to demonstrate decreases in litter as a result of reductions in the amount of disposable items distributed by participating food businesses.
+To measure the impacts of the project, CWF developed a monitoring strategy to demonstrate decreases in litter as a result of reductions in the amount of disposable items distributed by participating food businesses.